kabanero-io/kabanero-website/CONTRIBUTING.md

 Please ensure you follow the coding standards used throughout the existing code base.
 Some basic rules include:

-- all files must have a Copyright including Apache 2.0 License in the header.
+- All files must have an Apache 2.0 Copyright notice in the header.
-- all PRs must have a passing build.
+- All PRs must have a passing build.
-- for html images, ids, and classes use hypens for spacing (ex. `this-is-a-class`)
+- For images, ids, and classes use hypens for spacing (ex. `this-is-a-class`)

 # Local Development Setup
 This section describes the steps needed to set up your local development environment to contribute changes to the Kabanero.io site.